Search for the Titanic

 Search for the Titanic is a graphic adventure developed by Codesmiths and IntraCorp and published by its subsidiary Capstone Software in 1989.
 It was released for MS-DOS compatible operating systems, then ported to the Commodore 64.
 Versions for the Apple II and Amiga were planned, but never reached development (or just cancelled and not completed in the case of the announced Apple II port).
 Accolade, Inc. helped to distribute the game.
-Much of the gameplay is based on Robert Ballard's expedition.
+Much of the gameplay is based on Robert Ballard's expedition to locate the wreck of the RMS Titanic.

 Gameplay

 The game does oceanographic simulation.
 The player has to build up reputation and resources by exploring sunken ships on an expedition to find the Titanic.
 To gain funds, the player needs sponsorship with good reasons to carry out the voyage.
 If that works out, the player needs the right equipment, adequate supplies, an ideal vessel and competent personnel on a limited budget.
 Next the player navigates through the sea and finds a suitable place to dive and find a shipwreck.
 The game includes 75 shipwrecks, over 100 maps and charts and 47 ports to stop at.
 Problems can occur during the expedition including the crew's health declining, bad weather and running out of supplies and funds.
 Some of those shipwrecks include Spanish treasure and Noah's Ark.